isadora3/isadora3.github.io/Final_Project/final-project-worksheet.md

 - Parallax images in background on homepage and fieldwork page
 - Link people to their resume and research gate
 - Build out all interactive map pop ups
-- Pull additional map data and give options to show/hide specific datatypes
+- Pull additional map data and give options to show/hide specific data types